samyakkumar1/Marvel-Info-App/README.md

 # Marvel-Info-App
-Note you need to have node installed before installing ionic Cli  😉 This Gifs app makes use of Giply{Top source for the best & newest GIFs & Animated Stickers online.
-Find everything from funny GIFs, reaction GIFs, unique GIFs and more.} ..(https://giphy.com/)
+Note you need to have node installed before installing ionic Cli  😉 The App makes use of Marvel API{The Marvel Comics API allows developers everywhere to access information about Marvel's vast library of comics—from what's coming up, to 70 years ago.} ..(https://developer.marvel.com/)

-A Ionic app  which makes use of Giphy API  and  then makes use of ionic grid to display the data fetched from the server in the form of JSON.
+A Ionic app  which makes use of Marvel API  and  then makes use of ionic grid to display the data fetched from the server in the form of JSON.

 ## How to Run the code: